blackmagic-debug/black-magic-org/upgrade.md

 sudo dfu-util -d 1d50:6018,:6017 -s 0x08002000:leave -D blackmagic-native.bin
 ```

-To upgrade non-native hardware see the readme of the different [platforms on GitHub](https://github.com/blackmagic-debug/blackmagic/tree/main/src/platforms).
+To upgrade non-native hardware see the readme of the different {bmd-gh}`platforms on GitHub<tree/main/src/platforms>`.

 ```{note}
 If `dfu-util` fails to switch your BMP into bootloader mode, or you feel like you might have **bricked** your BMP, you can also plug in your BMP while holding down the button.
 This will force the BMP to stay in the bootloader on power up.